KuroKen91/MentorMe/README.md

 # MentorMe. - Connect driven students to industry professionals for one on one mentoring sessions

-MentorMe is a fullstack application which aims to create a platform for students to communicate with experts in the industry.
+MentorMe is a Full-Stack application which aims to create a platform for students to communicate with experts in the industry.
-This project was an oppurtunity for team members to put their skills to practice to develop a fullstack application in a limited amount of time while using the STRIP API.
+This project was an opportunity for team members to put their skills to practice developing a Full-Stack application in a limited amount of time while using the STRIPE API.
 The STRIPE API used is the One Time Payment capability for the test checkout portion of MentorMe.

 View on your desktop here: https://mentorme-prod.herokuapp.com/